Orange Collective

 AI is breaking the docs the same way it broke search.

-Three trends collided in the same eighteen months: AI coding made the docs gap permanent, LLMs became the new product-discovery layer, and llms.txt formalized the channel.
-The AI teammate that owns the docs surface owns the channel.
+Three trends collided in the same eighteen months: AI coding made the docs gap permanent, LLMs became the new product-discovery layer, and — as of June 2026 — bots outnumber humans on the web itself.[21]
+The AI teammate that keeps the docs current owns the channel.

 People would come to our booth and tell us that they'd learned of Vercel because ChatGPT told them to use Vercel.